bancodobrasil/stop-analyzing-embed/README.md

 [![This is a Poppins project](https://raw.githubusercontent.com/bancodobrasil/poppins/master/badge-poppins.svg)](https://github.com/bancodobrasil/poppins)
 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](https://www.firsttimersonly.com/)

-Stop Analyzing is a tool that uses Tinder like interaction to help your customers make up their mind when choosing something that has lot of options, like a product of an e-commerce.
-[Check this repo for more details](https://github.com/bancodobrasil/stop-analyzing) and [this issue explains how this idea was born](https://github.com/bancodobrasil/stop-analyzing/issues/2). **Stop Analyzing Embed** is a web component to be embedded on client websites.
+Stop Analyzing is a tool that uses Tinder-like user interaction to help customers make up their mind when choosing something that has lot of options, such as e-commerce products.
+[Check this repo for more details](https://github.com/bancodobrasil/stop-analyzing) and [this issue explains how this idea was born](https://github.com/bancodobrasil/stop-analyzing/issues/2). **Stop Analyzing Embed** is a web component designed to be embedded on client websites so that they can quickly & easily implement the features of the Stop Analyzing tool.

 ## This project was made for first-time contributors and open source beginners